Eagles seek a repeat behind Barkley and Hurts while Mahomes and the Chiefs aim to bounce back

 Aaron Rodgers has teamed with Mike Tomlin to try to get the Pittsburgh Steelers back to winning in the playoffs.
 DK Metcalf, Jalen Ramsey and Darius Slay are among the new faces joining Rodgers in Pittsburgh.

 Joe Burrow and the Cincinnati Bengals need a better September to get a chance to play in January.
-The offense is stacked but the defense is missing star edge rusher Trey Hendrickson, who is also dealing with a contract dispute.
+The offense is stacked and the defense got a big boost when star edge rusher Trey Hendrickson ended his hold-in.

 The quarterback carousel continues in Cleveland with veteran Joe Flacco returning to the Browns.
 Shedeur Sanders is getting plenty of attention, though fellow rookie Dillon Gabriel outplayed him in the preseason.
 The one man the Browns can count on is game-wrecking edge rusher Myles Garrett.